zesterer/pokerom/README.md

 # Pokerom

-A GameBoy Color (GBC) emulator written in Vala with SDL
+A GameBoy Color (GBC) emulator written in C++ with SDL 2.

 ## What is Pokerom?

-Pokerom is an emulator written in Vala designed to emulate the Nintendo GameBoy Color handheld console.
-It makes use of SDL for displaying graphics.
+Pokerom is an emulator written in C++ designed to emulate the Nintendo GameBoy handheld console.
+It makes use of SDL 2 for displaying graphics.
 Although it does not achieve 100% compatibility with all games, it is capable of emulating several games successfully.